FrancoOu/React/README.md

 #### 2/12/2022

 1. Completed a simple todo list app
-2. But I was stuck on function callbacks for the whole night LOL **>_<** So here is some tips for callbacks in React:
+2. But I was stuck on function callbacks for the whole night LOL **>_<** So here are some tips for callbacks in React:
    1. If the function is **directly called** from event handlers **with parameters,** or you want to have access to the event, the function should be higher-order function
    2. That's probably it...
 Maybe I will come back for other cases in terms of the callbacks